Carpal Tunnel Syndrome

 What are the symptoms?

-- Typical symptoms include altered sensation such as tingling or numbess and aches/pains felt in the thumb, index finger, middle finger and the thumb side of the ring finger
+- Altered sensation such as tingling or numbness and aches/pains felt in the thumb, index finger, middle finger and the thumb side of the ring finger

 - Symptoms are often worse at night and can disturb sleep